Guilt and Innocence

 rescuers

-emotionally hyper-attuned to others
+emotionally hyper-aware of others

-overly responsible for family harmony
+responsible for family harmony

-As adults, they often struggle to:
+As adults, they may struggle to:

 relax